a-o-connor/palmerpenguins_data_analytics/README.md

 The data set is available [on Git Hub](https://allisonhorst.github.io/palmerpenguins/articles/intro.html).
 The Palmer Penguins data set contains size data gathered for three species of penguin in the Palmer Achipelago in Antarctica.
 It is often used as a training data set for introductory statistics and data science.
 ## About this project
 This repository contains a jupyter notebook with my own analysis of the Palmer Penguins data set, for the purposes of the Principles of Data Analytics module I am taking as part of a course in Computer Science at ATU.
+The aim of this analysis is to provide a coherent overview of the large, multivariate Palmer Penguins data set, enabling a deeper understanding of the biology of the penguin population in the Palmer Archipelago in Antarctica.
 ## Get Started
 To get started with this project, you can open the notebook in Google Colab by clicking on the link below:\
 <a target="_blank" href="https://colab.research.google.com/github/a-o-connor/palmerpenguins_data_analytics/blob/main/palmerpenguinsanalysis.ipynb">